doc4d/docs/docs/ViewPro/creatingArea.md

 title: Creating a 4D View Pro Area
 ---

 4D View Pro allows you to insert and display a spreadsheet area in your 4D forms.
-A spreadsheet is an application containing a grid of cells into which you can enter information, execute calculations, or display pictures.

-Once you use 4D View Pro areas in your forms, you can import and export spreadsheets documents using the 4D View Pro commands.

 ## Creating the area